openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 PXE booting settings
 ^^^^^^^^^^^^^^^^^^^^

-By default, eth0 on Fuel admin node serves PXE requests.
+By default, `eth0` on Fuel master node serves PXE requests.
 If you are planning to use another interface, then it is required to modify dnsmasq settings (which acts as DHCP server).
-Edit the file /etc/cobbler/dnsmasq.template, find the line ``"interface=eth0"`` and replace the interface name with the one you want to use.
+Edit the file ``/etc/cobbler/dnsmasq.template``, find the line ``"interface=eth0"`` and replace the interface name with the one you want to use.

 Launch command to synchronize cobbler service afterwards::

   cobbler sync